 - A Bachelor of Science in Nursing from a regionally accredited, US-based institution

 - A valid, unrestricted Indiana RN license

-- One year of experience caring for adults in an acute care setting
+- Two years of experience caring for adults in an acute care setting

 - A minimum cumulative GPA of 3.0

 Prior to applying for the MSN-AGACNP program, students must complete the following prerequisites with a grade of C or higher:

 ** Must be completed within five years of program start

 Nursing Application Materials